JackBelleville/Dachshundify/README.md

     npm start
     ```
     This will open a new Chrome instance with the extension loaded.
 Any changes you save will automatically reload the extension and the page.

+    Feel free to change the images or modify the code to your liking!